Wrapped in Love

 Scatter paper hearts or other Valentine trinkets (like erasers or pencils) in a designated area and challenge kids to find them.
 This also works well as an outdoor game.
 In that case, you can even make Valentine ice cubes dyed with a little food coloring, and hide these as the treasure instead.

-For another variation: Use larger paper hearts in several colors, or old Valentine cards or pictures.
-Cut them into pieces and hide these.
+For another variation, use larger paper hearts in several colors, old Valentine cards, or pictures.
+Cut them into pieces and hide the pieces.
 Once the kids collect them all, they must work together to reassemble them.